lukeorth/lugo/content/about/about.md

 hidden: true
 ---

-I currently develop software for the U.S. Navy.
+I currently write software for the U.S. Navy.

 In my free time, I enjoy building personal projects that I can share with others.
-Hopefully you will find them as interesting as I do.

 I also try to blog a bit.